hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/03_product_mix_analysis/README.md

 - Revenue concentration (Pareto / top-N products)
 - Product stability over time
-- Return behavior and risk
+- Return behavior and product risk
 - Price vs. volume sensitivity
 - Segment-level product preferences
 - Lifecycle and dependency risk

+This framework is designed to answer questions such as:
+- Which products truly drive sustainable revenue?
+- Where does product concentration create operational or revenue risk?
+- Which SKUs should be expanded, optimized, or sunset?

 Each step progressively deepens understanding from descriptive metrics to strategic insights.